Skip to main content

 There are many ways to take biopsy samples to diagnose bile duct cancer.

 In most cases, this is done as a fine needle aspiration (FNA) biopsy, which uses a very thin needle attached to a syringe to suck out (aspirate) a sample of cells.
-Sometimes, the FNA doesn’t get enough cells for a definite diagnosis, so a core needle biopsy, which uses a slightly larger needle to get a bigger sample, may be done.
+Sometimes, the FNA doesn’t get enough cells for a definite diagnosis.
+If not, a core needle biopsy may be done.
+A core needle biopsy uses a slightly larger needle to get a bigger sample.

 Lab tests of biopsy samples

-Along with looking at the biopsy samples with a microscope to see if they contain cancer cells, other lab tests might be done on the samples as well.
+Along with looking at the biopsy samples with a microscope to see if they contain cancer cells, other lab tests might also be done on the samples.

-For example, cancer cells in the biopsy samples (or surgery samples) might be tested for certain gene or protein changes (sometimes called biomarkers), such as changes in the FGFR2 and IDH1 genes.
-This can help determine if certain targeted drugs might be helpful in treating the cancer.
+For example, cancer cells in biopsy samples (or surgery samples) might be tested for certain gene or protein changes (sometimes called genotyping or molecular profiling).
+This could include changes in the FGFR2, NTRK, IDH1, and BRAF genes.
+The results of these tests can help determine if certain targeted drugs might be helpful in treating the cancer.

 For more on biopsies and how samples are tested, see Testing Biopsy and Cytology Specimens for Cancer.

-National Comprehensive Cancer Network, Clinical Practice Guidelines in Oncology (NCCN Guidelines®), Hepatobiliary Cancers, Version 2.2018 -- June 7, 2018.
-Accessed at www.nccn.org/professionals/physician_gls/pdf/hepatobiliary.pdf on June 19, 2018.
+National Comprehensive Cancer Network, Clinical Practice Guidelines in Oncology (NCCN Guidelines®), Biliary Tract Cancers, Version 2.2024.
+Accessed at www.https://www.nccn.org/professionals/physician_gls/pdf/btc.pdf on May 20, 2024.

 Patel T, Borad MJ.
 Carcinoma of the biliary tree.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2015:715-735.